idrisrazaballry/tictokGame/README.md

  * Clean and responsive layout

 🧰 Technologies Used
-HTML5 – Structure of the game
-CSS3 – Styling and layout
+i) HTML5 – Structure of the game ii) CSS3 – Styling and layout
-JavaScript – Game logic and interactivity
+iii) JavaScript – Game logic and interactivity